 Homemade salad dressings are always my go-to choice.
 I don’t buy salad dressings from the store anymore… why? because they’re expensive for what you’re getting, the ingredients aren’t nearly as good of quality as if you were to make it at home, annnd store-bought dressings are loaded with sugar!
 So save yourself some money and learn to make your own salad dressings from scratch.

-- 1 cooked boneless chicken breast, cooked and cubed
+- 1 cooked boneless chicken breast - chopped small

-- In advance, Hard-boil your eggs, cook your bacon, and cook your chicken breast.
+- In advance, hard-boil the eggs, cook the bacon, and cook the chicken breast.
 Store in the fridge until ready to use.

 - Wash and chop the green lettuce, grape tomatoes, cheese, and slice the avocado.
 Set everything aside.